DavideR2020/NOSA/doc/source/doc.md

 * `relative threshold`: when this option is checked, the `minimal amplitude` will be multiplied with either the standard deviation of the noise (calculated by the [Feature Smoothing](#smoothing)) or the processed data; and the `minimal base` will either be the (arithmetic) mean, the median, or 0.

 An additional parameter is the `minimal duration`, which will be set in milliseconds.
 It determines the minimal duration of a burst event.

+Furthermore, there is a parameter called `phase`.
+This parameter is either `depolarization` or `hyperpolarization`.
+When switching between these two, the threshold parameters will be inverted.
+By choosing `depolarization`, bursts that lie above the thresholds are detected.
+By choosing `hyperpolarization`, bursts that lie below the thresholds are detected.

+In the Feature View of the Burst Detection, there is a button named `Show quantities`.
+When this button is clicked, the mean amplitude, mean duration, spike frequency (number of spikes per second), mean tPeak (the time between the start of the burst and the maximum amplitude), mean aMax (the difference between maximum amplitude and base), and mean τDecay (the exponential time constant of the decay) are displayed in a dialog.

 For information about the concrete implementation, please see the [code documentation of Burst Detection](#burstdetection).